-Each teacher education program area has a prescribed sequence of specialty area courses designed to provide teacher candidates with the knowledge, skills, and dispositions needed to achieve subject matter competence in the chosen licensure area.
-Specialty area requirements are identified in the individual program descriptions in the Teacher Education section of the UNCP Catalog.
+Each educator preparation program area has a prescribed sequence of specialty area courses designed to provide teacher candidates with the knowledge, skills, and dispositions needed to achieve subject matter competence in the chosen licensure area.
+Specialty area requirements are identified in the individual program descriptions in the appropriate departments' sections of the UNCP Catalog.

-Professional Studies Teacher Education Curriculum Component (all ITP)
+Professional Studies Educator preparation Curriculum Component (all ITP)

-The professional studies component of the Teacher Education Program is designed to provide the teacher candidate, in part, with the theoretical foundations of practice.
-The component includes study of the historical, social, political, economic, and philosophical foundations of education; human growth and development; diverse, exceptional, and at-risk learners; learning theory and learning environments; literacy; and technology.
-The development courses and the literacy courses are age - appropriate.
+The professional studies component of the Educator Preparation Program is designed to provide the teacher candidate, in part, with the theoretical foundations of practice.
+The component includes study of the historical, social, political, economic, and philosophical foundations of education; human growth and development; diverse, exceptional, and at-risk learners; learning theory and learning environments; and literacy.
+The undergraduate development courses and the literacy courses are age-focused, while the MAT courses are broader in focus.